 With all the summer salads floating around at family and company picnics this summer, you probably think you’re making the healthier choice by picking up the broccoli salad instead of the macaroni salad, right?

-But unless you are careful most broccoli salads are drowning in a sweet creamy based dressing and have about a pound (or more) of bacon in them.
+But unless you are careful most broccoli salads are drowning in a sugary, creamy based dressing and have about a pound (or more) of bacon in them.

 A cup of macaroni salad can have as many as 350 calories and 22 grams of fat !!!!
 Did you know that? ugh … I sure didn’t until I researched it.
-The traditional broccoli salad you might find at Whole Foods for example can still be around 250 calories.
+The traditional broccoli salad you might find at Whole Foods for example can still be around 250 calories per serving.

-We decided to try and lighten this up a bit since the main ingredient does contain such great nutrients.
+I really do like this salad though and wanted to make it a little healthier.
 Our recipe uses a combination of whole organic Greek yogurt and mayo to cut back on the calories, fat and GMOs.
 We also use honey as a sweetener instead of regular sugar.

 Instead of the classic raisins we decided to change things up and add dried cranberries to compliment the red onion and yogurt.

 Do you know how stores get their broccoli so bright and green?
 They blanch it in boiling water for 1 minute and then quickly submerged it in ice water.
 This takes that bitter taste out and turns the broccoli this beautiful green.

 It’s nice to have other salads at your dinner table in the summer besides the regular old standbys like macaroni and potato salad.

 Give it a try, I think you’ll like it even if broccoli isn’t your favorite vegetable.